cst/cst/README.md

 ## CST

-Check out [code-example](https://github.com/cst/cst/wiki/How-to-add-a-property-to-an-object) and rest of the wiki for more.
+Check out code [samples](https://github.com/cst/cst/wiki/How-to-add-a-property-to-an-object) and rest of the wiki for more.

 `CST` means Concrete Syntax Tree.
 Unlike an `AST` (Abstract Syntax Tree), a `CST` contains all the information from the JavaScript source file: whitespace, punctuators, comments.
 This information is extremely useful for